Real $K$-Theory for $C^*$-Algebras: Just the Facts: External and Internal Products

-\begin{Pro} \begin{enumerate} \item Complex $K$-theory $K_*$ is a functor from the category of commutative complex $C^*$-algebras to the category of graded commutative rings.
-That is, for any commutative complex $C^*$-algebra $A$, there is a natural graded commutative ring structure on $K_*(A)$, and if $A \to B$ is a map of commutative complex $C^*$-algebras then the induced map on $K_*$ is a map of graded commutative rings. \item Real $K$-theory $KO$ is a functor from the category of commutative real $C^*$-algebras to the category of graded commutative rings.
-That is, for any commutative real $C^*$-algebra $A$, there is a natural graded commutative ring structure on $KO_*(A)$, and if $A \to B$ is a map of commutative real $C^*$-algebras then the induced map on $KO_*$ is a map of graded commutative rings. \end{enumerate} \end{Pro}
+\begin{Pro} \begin{enumerate} \item Complex $K$-theory $K_*$ is a functor from the category of commutative complex $C^*$-algebras to the category of graded commutative rings. \item Real $K$-theory $KO_*$ is a functor from the category of commutative real $C^*$-algebras to the category of graded commutative rings. \end{enumerate} \end{Pro}

-We have noted previously that $KO^*(X)$ has the structure of a graded ring for all compact spaces $X$, and this includes the case $X = pt$ a point.
-It is very important to specify the grading here, and so we say explicitly that